Here are important points to be keep in mind prior to getting started with Leapwork:

-- Built-in plugins are available for Jira, HP Quality Center, Azure DevOps Server.
+- Bug logging: Leapwork can be set up to automatically generate bug reports from failed flows in a schedule.
+Built-in plugins are available for Jira, HP Quality Center, and Azure DevOps Server.

-- Reporting allows users to easily monitor and evaluate the state of their automation flows across projects, products, business units, etc. All execution results - both preview runs, manually triggered schedules, and API-triggered schedules - can be accessed in the reporting section.
+Reporting allows users to easily monitor and evaluate the state of their automation flows across projects, products, business units, and more.
+All execution results, including preview runs, manually triggered schedules, and API-triggered schedules, can be accessed in the reporting section.